heartbeatsjp/azmon/README.md

     - Set the metric namespace
 - `--resource`
     - Set the target resource name
-- `--metric-name`
-    - Set the name of the metric
 - `--aggregation`
     - Set the aggregation type.
 Choose from "Total", "Average", "Maximum", "Minimum" ("Count" is not supported)"
 - `--auth-file`